Best Antique Shops Dublin: A List of The Best Shops In Dublin That Deal In Antiques

 58 Francis Street,

-Specialists in Victorian and Edwardian furniture, Michael Connell also stocks a large amount of curios including antique teddy bears.
+Specialists in Victorian and Edwardian furniture, Michael Connell also stocks a large number of curios including antique teddy bears.
 Established in 1992, they carry out restoration projects as well as managing their busy showroom.

 Esther Sexton Antiques